sunbeam-labs/sunbeam/docs/extensions.rst

     threads: 4
       group_file: ''

+As of version 3.0, config options from extensions are automatically included in config files made using ``sunbeam init`` and ``sunbeam config update``.
+This functionality depends on the extension's configuration file being named ``config.yml``.

-Users can simply copy this example section to the end of their configuration file, using ``cat``::
+In version <3.0, users can copy this example section to the end of their configuration file, using ``cat``::

   cat config.yml >> /path/to/user/sunbeam_config.yml